MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/how-conversation-ai-get-started.md

 Next step is to pick the capabilities needed.
 You need to use the SDK to scaffold bot and adaptive card handlers to the source file.

-Teams conversational AI Library supports JavaScript and is designed to simplify the process of building bots that can interact with Microsoft Teams, and facilitates the migration of existing bots.
+Teams AI library Library supports JavaScript and is designed to simplify the process of building bots that can interact with Microsoft Teams, and facilitates the migration of existing bots.
 The SDK supports the migration of messaging capabilities, Message Extension (ME) capabilities and Adaptive Cards capabilities to the new format.
 It's also possible to upgrade existing Teams apps with these features.

 Developers creating bots for Microsoft Teams were using the BotBuilder SDK directly.
 New AI library is designed to facilitate the construction of bots that can interact with Microsoft Teams.
 While one of the key features of this SDK is the AI support that customers can utilize, the initial objectives of the team may simply be to upgrade their current bot without AI.
 Once upgraded the bot can simply connect to AI/LLM available in the SDK.

-The following app capabilities are supported by Teams conversational AI:
+The following app capabilities are supported by Teams AI library:

 * Sending or Receiving Message – Migration supported.